Table Of Contents

 A VBA Macro is nothing but a line of code to instruct Excel to do a specific task.
 Once we write the code in VBA, we can execute the same task at any time in the workbook.
 The macro code can eliminate repetitive, boring tasks and automate the process.

-If you are new to VBA and do not know anything about it, this is the article to start your journey in Macros.
-So, let us start the journey of your coding class today.
+If you are new to VBA, this is the article to start your journey in Macros.
+So, let us start learning how to write some basic VBA codes with this article. .

-VBA Visual Basic for Applications is the Microsoft programming language for Microsoft products like Excel, Word, and PowerPoint.
-It will do all the programming we wish to do in the VBE (Visual Basic Editor).
-It is the platform to write our code of tasks to execute in Excel.
-To start with VBA coding in Excel, you need to record a Macro.
+VBA Visual Basic for Applications is the programming language for Microsoft products like Excel, Word, and PowerPoint.
+All the programming can be done in the VBE (Visual Basic Editor).
+It is a platform to write our code of tasks to execute in Excel.
+To start with VBA coding in Excel, we must first learn to record a Macro.

 Step 2: Under File, go to Options.